Understanding Seller’s Disclosures

 The Bottom Line

-Seller Disclosures give buyers a clear picture of what they can expect living in the home and protect sellers when issues arise after the sale.
+A seller’s disclosure gives buyers a clear picture of the home’s current condition and defects, while also protecting sellers from any issues that arise after the sale.
 While there are always surprises that come with owning a house, seller disclosures help new homeowners prevent or prepare for the potentially bigger ones.

-Learn more about homebuying, check out our article for buyers and sellers in the Rocket Mortgage® Learning Center.
+To learn more about home buying, check out more of our articles for buyers in the Rocket Mortgage® Learning Center.